Speakers revealed for Black Catholic academic symposium in Ohio

 The weekend’s first two days of events will take place on the campus of the University of Dayton, beginning on Friday afternoon and running through Saturday evening.
 On Sunday, Nov.
 24, a gospel Mass will be celebrated in Cincinnati by Cardinal Wilton Gregory of Washington—one of the WWHSH co-authors—at the Cathedral Basilica of St. Peter in Chains, where Rivers was funeralized in 2004.

 The symposium coincides with the nationwide celebration of Black Catholic History Month, established in 1990 by the National Black Catholic Clergy Caucus, of which Rivers was a member.
-The Sunday Mass will take place on the Feast of Christ the King, the solemnity on which he died suddenly at the age of 73.
+The Sunday Mass will take place at 11am ET on the Feast of Christ the King, the solemnity on which he died suddenly at the age of 73.
 (His birthday, Sept.
 9, 1931—the feast of St. Peter Claver—was the date on which the WWHSH letter was released a half-century later.)

 The academic symposium is led by a steering committee featuring Dcn Royce Winters of Cincinnati, the noted Black Catholic liturgist Rawn Harbor, Fr Thomas DiFolco of Cincinnati, Emily Strand of Ohio Dominican University, and Eric Styles of the University of Notre Dame.
 Since 2021, Strand and Styles have hosted the “Meet Father Rivers” podcast.